Who is this Cynthia person?

 My love of books and stories drove me to receive my BA in English Literature and later a Masters in Library Science.
 Like many MLIS holders, I have never worked in the library field professionally.
 The saturation of graduates in the market for jobs caused some bitterness at first, but now I see it as a blessing.
 Had I found a library job, I may never have picked up writing again.

-As I grew older I tapered off writing until a few years ago.
+As I grew older, I tapered off writing until a few years ago.
 With the birth of my son in 2013, I decided to take the bull by the horns and finish the book I’d talked about writing since childhood.
-I’m around seven chapters from the end of the first draft, which feels amazing.
+Recently, I completed the first draft of my first novel and have begun my first round of rewrites.

 In addition to writing, I love to travel and I’ve had the privilege of visiting Thailand, Western Europe, Ireland, The UK, and Central America.
 I would one day love to make it to Eastern Europe and South America.
 Not to mention all the amazing places to see in the US.